EliseSpalding/AUSLAN-ASL_Live_Translation/README.md

+Python version: This project requires Python 3.11.x to ensure compatibility with mediapipe 0.10.9 and tensorflow

 # AUSLAN Fingerspelling Real-Time Gesture Recognition

 Welcome to the AUSLAN Fingerspelling Real-Time Gesture Recognition project!
 This repository contains all the code and resources for building a real-time gesture recognition system for AUSLAN (Australian Sign Language) fingerspelling using machine learning and computer vision techniques.